MMZK1526/Cea/README.md

 This is because custom types are considered as "non-primitive" types, and their fields are stored as pointers.

+Finally, the `delete` function at the end of the `do`-block frees the structure recursively, so that we do not (and shouldn't) access the pointer of each fields and free them manually.

 Built-in tuples, on the other hand, are treated as primitive types, therefore `((1, 2), (3, 4))` is stored in one contiguous block of memory: